airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 #### 4. If WETH is received after a swap, it should be withdrawn and sent to the sender.

-- When WETH is specified as the signerToken, the contract transfers the WETH to itself on behalf of the taker.
+- When WETH is specified as the signerToken, the contract transfers the WETH to itself on behalf of the order sender.
 The contract then withdraws the ether and transfers the amount to the message sender.
 Both the `transferFrom` and `withdraw` functions on the WETH contract will REVERT if they fail.
 - **This invariant currently holds as-is.**

 #### 5. ISwap and IWeth contract addresses are immutable, any updates will require new deploy of Wrapper.